Terrorism in India: 1996 Dausa blast

-A bomb blast occurred on a bus near Samleti village in Dausa, Rajasthan on 22 May 1996.
+A bomb blast occurred on a bus near Samleti village in Dausa on 22 May 1996.
 The blast, which took place a day after the 1996 Lajpat Nagar blast, killed 14 people and injured 37 others.
 The chargesheet filed about the incident stated that the individuals responsible were associated with the Jammu and Kashmir Islamic Front, and that some of the accused had been involved in the Sawai Man Singh Stadium blast.
 The district and sessions court in Bandikui sentenced Abdul Hamid, one of the accused, to death, and sentenced six others to life imprisonment, while acquitting the remaining individual charged with the incident for lack of evidence against him.

+2008 Jaipur Bombings

+A series of nine bomb exploded in a synchronized manner within a span of 25 minutes on the eve of 13 May 2008 in Jaipur, killing 71 people.
+The Indian Mujahideen claimed responsibility for the attacks.

 Sikkim

 Tamil Nadu

-Tamil Nadu had LTTE (Liberation Tigers of Tamil Eelam) militants operating in the Tamil Nadu state up until the assassination of former Prime Minister Rajiv Gandhi.
-LTTE had given many speeches in Tamil Nadu led by Velupillai Prabhakaran, Tamilselvan, and other Eelam members.
-The Tamil Tigers, now a banned organisation, had been receiving many donations and support from India in the past.
+Militants belonging to the Liberation Tigers of Tamil Eelam (LTTE) were operating in the Tamil Nadu state up until the assassination of former Prime Minister Rajiv Gandhi.
+The LTTE had given many speeches in Tamil Nadu led by Velupillai Prabhakaran, S. P. Thamilselvan, and other Eelam members.
+The LTTE, now a banned organisation, had been receiving many donations and support from India in the past.
 The Tamil Nadu Liberation Army is a militant Tamil movement in India that has ties to LTTE.

 Meenambakkam bomb blast

-Meenambakkam bomb blast was an explosion that occurred on 2 August 1984 at Meenambakkam International Airport at Chennai, Tamil Nadu.
+The Meenambakkam bomb blast occurred on 2 August 1984 at Meenambakkam International Airport in Chennai, Tamil Nadu.
 33 persons were killed and 27 others were injured.
 The Tamil Eelam Army was suspected.
 Several members were convicted in 1998.

 Assassination of Rajiv Gandhi

-The Assassination of Rajiv Gandhi, former Prime Minister of India, occurred as a result of a suicide bombing in Sriperumbudur, Chennai, in Tamil Nadu, India on 21 May 1991.
+The assassination of Rajiv Gandhi, former Prime Minister of India, occurred as a result of a suicide bombing in Sriperumbudur, Chennai, in Tamil Nadu, India on 21 May 1991.
 At least 14 others, in addition to Rajiv Gandhi, were killed.
 It was carried out by Thenmozhi Rajaratnam (also known as Kalaivani Rajaratnam or Dhanu), a member of the Sri Lankan Tamil separatist organization Liberation Tigers of Tamil Eelam (LTTE).

 1993 bombing of RSS office in Chennai

-1993 bombing of RSS office in Chennai refers to the bombing of a head office of the Rashtriya Swayamsevak Sangh in Chennai in Tamil Nadu on 8 August 1993 by terrorists.
+1993 bombing of the RSS office in Chennai refers to the bombing of the head office of the Rashtriya Swayamsevak Sangh in Chennai in Tamil Nadu on 8 August 1993 by terrorists.
 The bombings left eleven people dead and seven others injured.

 The special CBI court tried eighteen of the accused under the now-defunct Terrorist and Disruptive Activities (Prevention) Act.
 They had been earlier given life imprisonment by a TADA court in Chennai for their involvement in the blast on 8 August 1993 at the RSS office in Chennai.
-The CBI has announced a reward of Rs.10 lakh for providing credible information about Mushtaq Ahmed, one of the main accused in the blast.
+The CBI has announced a reward of Rs.
+10 lakh for providing credible information about Mushtaq Ahmed, one of the main accused in the blast.